How many times have you found yourself drowned in a pool of queries?

 Quora Is People-centric:

 Quora relies on the human experience for its answers as it’s the real people who are answering the questions.
-This caters to the people when they need real advice from others who have been through similar experiences or hold expertise in the subject.
+It caters to the people when they need practical advice from others who have been through similar experiences or hold expertise in the subject.

 Unlike Google, which uses algorithms to search the information over the internet and makes it available to people in an ordered manner, Quora allows people to make the human knowledge available on the internet.
 The fact that ‘Life advice’ is one of its top categories, gives enough evidence of how sought after human to human interaction is.